zaphosting/docs/docs/vserver-linux-ssh2fa.md

 ## Installation

-First you need to install the Google Authenticator on your Linux VPS/Root server.
+First you need to install the Google Authenticator on your Linux VPS.
 Execute the following command:

 ```
 sudo apt install libpam-google-authenticator